 Is Starbucks Vanilla Syrup Sweet?

-Yes, it is extremely sweet.
+Yes, it is delightful.
 It has twice as much sugar as regular simple syrup.
 Don’t add too much to your coffee.

 Does Starbucks Vanilla Syrup Have Dairy?